telefonicaid/thinking-cities/docs/topics/device_connection.md

       }
     }

-This request will store the command `configuration` with value `openUmbrella=false` waiting for the device to retrieve it.
+This request will store the command `configuration` with value `openUmbrella: false` waiting for the device to retrieve it.

 A device can use the query parameter `getCmd=1` to retrieve all the pending commands from the system whenever it is sending a new measure, as in the following example: